fpereiro/recalc/readme.md

 Interestingly enough, if you don't want to resume the execution of further routes, you can skip the call to `x.cb` from within the asynchronous callback.
 This may be handy in case of an error.

-Regarding the issue of calling events from within a route handler (something which is both possible and encouraged), it can be done freely as long as the events trigger routes with synchronous route functions.
+Regarding the issue of calling events from within a route (something which is both possible and encouraged), it can be done freely as long as the events trigger routes with synchronous route functions.
 If, however, you trigger an event that triggers one or more asynchronous route functions, you should do that as the *last* thing within the body of your route function, in order to preserve the sequence.
 Not only that, you should also return `x.cb` in order to signal that this operation was async, and hence your route function is async as well.

 Regarding data: unless your route function returns `x.cb` (which signals that it is async), any other return values will be *discarded*.
 If you want to pass data, you should place it in `r.store`, through a function that triggers an event.

 Because recalc wants to retain generality, we haven't bundled any functions for doing updates on `r.store` using the event system.
-A forthcoming library will show a comprehensive example of this.
-However, for the time being, consider the following example, where `r.store` is an array:
+This is done on [gotoв](https://github.com/fpereiro/gotoB), which heavily relies on recalc.
+However, consider the following example, where `r.store` is an array:

 ```javascript
 r.listen ('setElement', '*', function (x, value) {